nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the showDailyRoute mechanism behaves at each step.

 Step 1.
 The user launches the application.<br />
 Step 2.
 The user executes `show daily route` command.
-UI will then prompt the user `SELECT ENTRY:`  to input a day index.
+UI will then prompt the user `Select entry:`  to input a day index.
 This returns an arraylist of the day's schedule. <br />
 Step 3.
 The routing algorithm is now performed for each of the blocks in the array list in order.
-Each execution of the routing algorithm returns a string which is then appended to the previous one. <br />
+Each execution of the routing algorithm returns a string which is then appended to the end of an Array list. <br />
 Step 4.
-The String is output through Daily Route Ui <br />
+The arraylist of the days schedule, and the arraylist that contains the routes from the routing algorithm are then output through Daily Route Ui <br />

 The following image shows the sequence diagram in which the show day command is implemented
 ![img.png](images/showday.png)